telerik/uwp-docs/controls/radimageeditor/imageeditor-tools.md

 > There are some specifics in the application of the different types of tools.
 Generally, the tool effect is applied when another tool is selected.
 The effect tools are exception - if an effect is selected, any previously selected effect in the same tool group will be discarded.

-Example:

 ## Customization

 ### Custom UI

 Each tool can support custom UI that appears above the tools list.
 For example the UI of the range tools is a [slider]({%slug imageeditor-getting-started#toolsview%}).
-You can modify the UI with the RadListView.ToolFactory property.
+You can modify the UI with the **RadListView.ToolFactory** property.

 Here is an example of how to add a custom UI to the AntiqueTool.
-You have to create a class that inherits from the ImageEditorToolFactory and override the GetTemplate method.
+You have to create a class that inherits from the **ImageEditorToolFactory** and override the **GetTemplate** method.

 	public class CustomToolFactory : ImageEditorToolFactory
 	{